-The debian-cd team provides builds of installation images using
+The debian-cd team provides builds of CD images using

 debian-installer on the

-For more information on where to get installation images, see Section 4.1, “Official Debian GNU/Linux installation images”.
+For more information on where to get CDs, see Section 4.1, “Official Debian GNU/Linux CD/DVD-ROM Sets”.

-Some installation methods require other images than those for optical media.
+Some installation methods require other images than CD images.
 Section 4.2.1, “Where to Find Installation Images” explains how to find images on Debian mirrors.

 The subsections below will give the details about which images you should get for each possible means of installation.

 The netinst CD image is a popular image which can be used to install